 Trees and shrubs can be trained to specific shapes.
-We treat these trained plants as their own growth type even if it is an artificial one.
-Espaliered trees are forced from a "3D" shape to a "2D" shape by pruning and tying them in specific ways.
-Almost all pluriannual and woody shrubs as well as all fruit trees can be be trained to specific geometric forms.
+We treat these trained plants as their own growth type, even if it is an artificial one.
+Espaliered trees are brought from a "3D" to a "2D" shape by pruning and tying them in specific ways.
+Almost all perennial and woody climbing plants ("climbing shrubs"), as well as all fruit trees, can be trained to specific geometric forms on the trellis framework.
 The tying and pruning techniques are different for every species.

-Fruit trees are especially interesting in façade greening, as they will benefit from the facade microclimate and bear sweeter and earlier fruits, grapevines, also have a tradition in Europe as espaliered and formed plants, as well as firethorn, winter creeper, and cotoneaster.
+Fruit trees are especially compatible with façade greening, as they will benefit from the facade microclimate and bear sweeter and earlier fruits that they would otherwise.
+Grapevines also have a tradition in Europe as espaliered and formed plants, as well as firethorn, winter creeper, and cotoneaster.
 In facade greening, these are all treated as 'shaped trees.'

-Suitable trellises can have only vertical lines, only horizontal lines or can have a grid shape with one dominating direction.
-(Wich means that in one direction the lattices will be further apart than in the other direction, as in a fence where the verticals are close and the horizontals far apart).
-The spacing of the main axis should be between 20 and 50 cm, depending on the plant species.
+Suitable trellises can consist either of only vertical lines, only horizontal lines, or can have a grid shape with one 'dominating' direction (meaning that in one direction the lattices will be further apart than in the other direction, as in a classic lattice fence where the vertical laths are close and the horizontal laths far apart).
+The spacing of the dominant axis should be between 20 and 50 cm, depending on the plant species.
 If there are still crossing/transverse axes (with lattice forms), an axis distance of approx. 1-2 m is sufficient.

 The growing trunk and branches will apply a strong lateral pressure on the trellis, along with the weight of leaves and fruit.
-This is important especially for wire rope trellises and they must be designed and planned accordingly.
-Especially with trees that are not planted in their final shape but are trained on the facade, its important that the main branches and trunk align with the anchor points (and not between two brackets) of the trellis, so that weight and pressure are optimally distributed.
+This is relevant especially for wire rope trellises and they must be designed and planned accordingly.
+Especially with trees that are not planted in their final shape but are trained on the facade, it is important that the main branches and trunk align with the anchor points (and not between two brackets) of the trellis, so that weight and pressure are optimally distributed.

-The wire trellises with square grids should be modified so that one axis is more dominant.
+The wire rope systems with square grids should be modified so that one axis is more dominant (see above).

-"Sometimes suitable" wire rope trellises have meshes that are too close or too far apart, or are too tall or too low for the tree.
+Wire rope trellises which have meshes that are too close or too far apart, or are too tall or too low for the tree, are of 'limited' suitability.